loadsys/CakePHP-Skeleton/README.md

 # TODO

-@TODO: To add to composer.json require:
+@TODO: To add to `composer.json.template` require once these plugins are compatible:

-        "loadsys/config-read": "~3.0"
+        "loadsys/cakephp-shell-scripts": "~3.0"

 @TODO: Items we need to review/convert to the tokenization system: